anualabi/city-weather/README.md

 - Detailed weather information on a separate screen for each city.
 - Temperature readings in Celsius.
 - Offline-first functionality: Uses stored data when no internet is available.
-- Optimized for mobile devices in portrait mode.
+- Optimised for mobile devices in portrait mode.

 ### How To Use